-For simplicity, we restrict our analysis to incompressible Newtonian fluids whose internal forces are captured entirely by a constant viscosity parameter, but we allow for the possibility of having surface tension effects.
+For simplicity, we restrict our analysis to incompressible Newtonian fluids whose internal forces are captured entirely by a constant viscosity parameter, and we allow for surface tension effects.
 These ingredients are sufficient to describe the dynamics of drop formation from the Rayleigh-Plateau instability~\citep{Plateau1873,Rayleigh1878,EggersRMP}.
 However, concerning the global shape of the viscous jet, our aim is to remain as general as possible, allowing for curved fibers (that is curved central lines) with possibly non-circular cross sections.
-Indeed there is a series of geometrical simplifications which are usually performed given the symmetries of specific problems.
-From the most restrictive to the most general we find the axisymmetric case, the straight fiber case with non-circular sections, the curved fiber case with circular sections, and the curved fiber case with non-circular sections.
+Indeed there are a series of geometrical simplifications which are usually performed given the symmetries of specific problems.
+From the most restrictive to the most general, we find the axisymmetric case, the straight fiber case with non-circular sections, the curved fiber case with circular sections, and the curved fiber case with non-circular sections.